htho/fzz2scad/README.md

 ## Note:
-This tool is quite young and I did not have a chance yet to actually print a case or a frontplate.
-Please share your experiences with me at the [Issues Page](https://github.com/htho/fzz2scad/issues).
+This tool is quite young.
+I have used it to create a case for a project, which I will upload to github sooner or later.
+Anyway, please share your experiences with me at the
+[Issues Page](https://github.com/htho/fzz2scad/issues).

 ## The Problem